IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Now you need to clean the workpiece of the residual etching solute with conventional water.
 ![Workpiece washing](../Resources/PCB%20Toner%20transfer/PCB-19-Workpiece-washing.png)

-Then remove the toner with a solvent (acetone).
+Then remove the toner with a acetone (solvent).
 ![Toner removing](../Resources/PCB%20Toner%20transfer/PCB-20-Toner-removing.png)

 Current step is drilling holes for the installation of the necessary components (in case of using TH components) and sharp edges processing PCB with a sandpaper.
 In this example I use a 0.6 mm diameter drill for resistor / capacitor / inductor / transistor holes and 1 mm for diodes.
 After drilling all the necessary holes, peel the PCB with fine-grained sandpaper from the burrs.